Kunlong1994/lab3/Lab3-Laser-Cutting-and-3d-Printing.md

 7. Open the file in Adobe Illustrator on the lab’s computer.
 8. Set the line-width to 0.001pt.
 9. Follow the instructions to cut:
-    10. Load the machine with 4 millimetre cardboard.
+    * Load the machine with 4 millimetre cardboard.
-    11. Disable X/Y.
+    * Disable X/Y.
-    12. Move the laser to its starting position(top left corner of the material.
+    *  Move the laser to its starting position(top left corner of the material.
-    12. Focus the laser.(Don't forget to put the focus tool up again!)
+    *  Focus the laser.
+(Don't forget to put the focus tool up again!)
-    13. Set home(button).
+    *  Set home(button).
-    14. Close the lid.
+    *  Close the lid.
-    14. Open the printer preferences.
+    *   Open the printer preferences.
-    14. Make sure you set the different power levels for the normal cut and blue scoring-cut.
+    *   Make sure you set the different power levels for the normal cut and blue scoring-cut.
 See for values below.
-    15. Turn on the air assist compressor on the floor and the suction system (big blue box).
+    *   Turn on the air assist compressor on the floor and the suction system (big blue box).
-    16. Print the job.
+    *   Print the job.
-    17. Press go on the laser cutter.
+    *   Press 'go' on the laser cutter.

 # LAB SUBMISSION (Due before the lecture on Tue: 2/27/2018):
 Post your files to GitHub.
 Make sure to include at least one photo of your final object.
 Consider using the light box in the MakerLab to take high-quality product pictures.